-During the year ended 31 December 2023, the Group derived the revenue principally from the sale of tinplate packaging products in the PRC.
-The major products were tin cans and steel pails, which are generally used for storing paint and coatings.
+During the year ended 31 December 2024, the Group derived the revenue principally from the sale of tinplate packaging products in the PRC and also provision of repackaging services in Hong Kong.
+The major products were tin cans and steel pails, which are generally used for storing paint and coatings, and other packaging materials, which are generally used for packing consumables.

-The Group recorded an increase in revenue by approximately RMB11.5 million, or approximately 31.1%, from approximately RMB37.0 million for the year ended 31 December 2022 to approximately RMB48.5 million for the year ended 31 December 2023, which was contributed by the increase in sales order of the Group's products during the year.
+The Group recorded an increase in revenue by approximately RMB6.0 million, or approximately 12.4%, from approximately RMB48.5 million for the year ended 31 December 2023 to approximately RMB54.5 million for the year ended 31 December 2024, which was contributed by the increase in the sales demands of the Group's repackaging services during the year.

-The loss for the year ended 31 December 2023 was approximately RMB27.0 million as compared to loss for the year of approximately RMB104.0 million for the year ended 31 December 2022.
-Such decrease was mainly due to the decrease of impairment losses of approximately RMB75.1 million recognised on property, plant and equipment and right-of-use assets for the year ended 31 December 2022.
+The loss for the year ended 31 December 2024 was approximately RMB7.0 million as compared to loss for the year of approximately RMB27.0 million for the year ended 31 December 2023.
+Such decrease was mainly due to the decrease in impairment loss of trade and other receivables recognised and decrease in administrative and other expenses as the Group is executing a cost control strategy.

-Looking forward, the Group is going to further consolidate its market share in the tinplate packaging business and to continue to expand domestically.
-As part of its strategy to expand its market share, the Group will attend certain exhibition for coatings and coating related products.
-The Group also plan to expand the sales channel in order to focus on the soliciting of new customers for its product portfolio.
-Despite of the uncertainties of China-United States trade war and sluggish China economy, the Group aim to achieve stable growth and reduce the concentration risk in any single customer group by the expansion of the customer base.
+Looking forward, the Group is going to further consolidate its market share in the tinplate packaging business and to continue to expand its products and services portfolio.
+As part of its strategy to expand its revenue stream, the Group will plan to expand the sales channel in order to focus on the soliciting of new customers for its product and services portfolio.
+Despite of the uncertainties of sluggish China economy, the Group aim to achieve stable growth and reduce the concentration risk in any single customer group by the expansion of the customer base.
 Besides, in order to improve the Group's cash flow, the management team aims to adopt cost control strategy which including but not limited to minimise the fixed overhead costs.